shifin365/stimesERP-Trading-Docs/Doc/en/Purchase/Reports/Purchase Analytics.md

 <img src="../../images/purchase analytics Report by Supplier Additional Categorization.png" alt="Additional Categorization" style="border-radius: 10px; width: 70%; height: 70%; border: 0.5px solid #333;">

-#### Exporting Data:

-Once the report is generated, click the Export to Excel button to download the data as an Excel file for further analysis.

 ### Report by Item

 #### Steps to Generate: